raghvendra03/raghvendra03/README.md

 ### Hello People👋

-- I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.
+💻 I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.
-- I am also learning how things work with the help of data by gathering insights in the real world.

-💻 Currently I 'm working with **Infosys**
 ⌚️ I am also documenting my journey with 66 Days of Data Challange by Ken Jee

 ### Technologies & Tools 🔥